Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Convexification

 \subsection{Examples}

 We consider three examples of convexifying functions widely used in empirical applications.
-They are the logistic, exponential and hinge functions used respectively in the logistic regression, adaptive boosting, and the support vector machines; see Figure~\ref{fig:convexifications}.
+They are the logistic, exponential, and hinge functions.
+These convexifying functions appear in various ML algorithms including boosting, support vector machines, neural networks, and simple logistic regression; see Figure~\ref{fig:convexifications}.
 Applying Theorem \ref{thm:convexified_risk_bound_margin} allows us to implement suitably reweighted versions.